 Even when her friends were telling her the truth, she still thought that the incident was Troy's doing.
 Gullibility and stupidity are two different things (though the two can overlap), but still...

 In the second movie, Troy's friends all are very hostile towards him because he's been hanging around their rich employers (they're working at a country club) in an attempt to secure a scholarship for a well-reknowned college.
 While I can understand their frustration with how he doesn't spend anymore time with them and is being treated better than they are, but come on!
 College is expensive and it's completely understandable that one would do anything they could to get a good scholarship.
 They act like total jerks to their "friend" who's only trying to make a good future for himself.

-A number of these, but one that really needs to get out there is Fletcher in Endurants.
+A number of these, but one that really needs to get out there is Fletcher in endurANTs.
 He saves his friends and the Jerkass Tazmanian Neville.
-That is a genuwine Crowning Moment Of Awesome, but being a Cosmic Plaything, Fletcher's Yank the Dog's Chain; an impressed Chyna begins to admit she might like Fletcher, only to get hit in the head by a boomerang and later Neville takes credit for the rescue and belittles Fletcher on live TV.
-At this point you can't help but feel Nyarlathotep himself is running poor Fletcher's life.
+That is a genuine Crowning Moment of Awesome, but being a Cosmic Plaything and Fletcher's Yank the Dog's Chain, an impressed Chyna begins to admit she might like Fletcher, only to get hit in the head by a boomerang.
+To make matters worse, Neville takes credit for the rescue and belittles Fletcher on live TV.
+At this point, you can't help but feel Nyarlathotep himself is running poor Fletcher's life.